mcleber/Parallel_Sum/README.md

 # Parallel-Sum
-This code generates a random array with 380 million integers ranging from 0 to 100.
-In the sequence, it performs the sum of the elements in a serial and parallel way.
+This code is a study on parallel programming.

+When executed, an array will be created containing 380 million integers ranging from 0 to 100.
+Afterwards, it will add the elements in a serial and parallel way.